A Quick-Start Guide to IDEA’s Transition Mandate & the Implications for Developing Compliant Transition Plans

 Group Access with Multiple Login Credentials (Discounted Rate)

-This option provides a discounted group rate and easier enrollment process for organizations who want to give access to Transition 101 to multiple members to watch on their own time.
+This option provides a discounted group rate and easier enrollment process for organizations who want to give access to Transition 101 to five or more members to watch on their own time.
 Each staff member will have their own login credentials and have full access to Transition 101 for 60-days.
 Moreover, Transition 101 comes with a quiz that organizations can choose to make optional or required so that attendees can demonstrate proof of attendance and understanding of the content.
 To purchase this pricing plan, please complete the Registration Form.
 Once processed, ACES staff will enroll each member in the course and email them directions on how to login to Transition 101.